Applications to trade at Glastonbury Festival 2020

 Sustainable Non Food Trader Award – Prize of free pitch for the next Festival

 When completing your application, please ensure stall and pitch sizes are accurate.
-We need to know precisely what space you require rather than just a guess, we use the information you give us to plan our market areas and are unable to make changes once space has been allocated.
+We need to know precisely what space you require – do not guess.
+We use the information you give us to plan our market areas and are unable to make changes once space has been allocated.
 We request four measurements from you – stall width and depth and pitch width and depth.
 Stall sizes must include your trading structure and any additional kitchen/preparation area you may have.
 The pitch sizes need to include your stall as well as an exact width for guy ropes/tow hooks and in terms of depth, space for any essential onsite vehicles, trailers, caravans, campervans and space for your staff to camp.
 Please remember space is at a premium and onsite vehicles and caravans will be limited.
 Entry to your stall will be via a gate leading into the back of the market area rather than through the front of your stall therefore please ensure the pitch size you give is exact.
 We will be asking successful applicants to draw their pitch layout which must include the stall itself, all allocated onsite vehicles and the area required for camping.

 Is there anything I am not allowed to sell?